informalsystems/quint/doc/repl.md

 of tea.
 It's all good, I bought a "not-so-smart" kettle that is not beeping.

 How do we describe in the specification that one of the actions may apply, whichever happens first, and we do not control which one?
-TNT has the operator `any` to do exactly this:
+Quint has the operator `any` to do exactly this:

 ```sh